apocop/apocop.githup.io/_drafts/2020-01-03-lets-make-a-tokenizer-part-3.md

 The order of business is to compile our rules.
 Let's add a function that does just that.
 This rule compiles our string, but also adds `BOS` and `EOS` to the string.
-This guarantees that our rule has to match the entire token and not just a substring of it.
+This guarantees that our rule has to match the entire token and not a substring of it.
 Also notice, that we pass the `re.IGNORECASE` flag.

 ```